Britain shrugs off Brexit to enjoy boom in dealmaking

 More worrying for the M&A bankers and lawyers would be if the current boom in deals proved to be the top of the cycle, as it was 11 years ago, and activity begins to falter.

-Reporting by Ben Martin; Editing by Keith Weir
+Reporting by Ben Martin; Editing by Keith Weir and Adrian Croft